greg-ogs/k8s-demo/README.md

 `STUDENT_FIRST_NAME: <yourname>`
 `STUDENT_LAST_NAME: <yourlastname>`
 Check Pod logs with `kubectl` logs command.
-Should be similar to this:
+It Should be similar to this:
 ```
 ...
 STUDENT_FIRST_NAME=Ivan